More of a noise really, but made by hand crafted instruments made using servo motors and BBC Micro:bits.

 In the morning I went for a walk to Sydney Park, south of Newtown.
 A pleasurable stroll through the suburban streets but a hot day, so keeping myself in the shade of trees wherever I could through Erskineville and returning up King Street through to Newtown.

-When I stopped for a ‘Good Root’ drink at the Sydney Park Kiosk, I sent this message to Patrick:
+When I stopped for a ‘Good Root’ drink at the Sydney Park Kiosk, I sent this message:

 Little did I know that the name of the drink was Australian slang for sexual intercourse, as well as a lovely combination of beetroot, ginger, carrot and celery.

-In the evening, John and Jenny came over to collect Elise, Andrea’s sister, from the airport and join us for a Christmas Eve meal.
+In the evening, my daughter-in-law’s parents came over after collecting her sister, from the airport and join us for a Christmas Eve meal.

 Sunday 25 December – Christmas Day with the family

-Christmas Day (and night) we gathered at John and Jenny’s house in Northbridge, enjoying lovely sea food and an amazing Pavlova.
+Christmas Day (and night) we gathered at the in-law’s house in Northbridge, enjoying lovely sea food and an amazing Pavlova.

 We exchanged gifts – I got lovely Australian cooking ingredients, sweets, books and drinks from all the family slightly to my embarrassment (but immense pleasure) as I had thought that the Secret Santa was the thing – I’ll know better next time.
-My Secret Santa was chosen by Jenny – ‘Songlines: The Power and Promise’ by Margo Neale & Lynne Kelly.
-Patrick gave me ‘Dark Emu’ by Bruce Pascoe – more about both books later.
+My Secret Santa was chosen by my son’s mother-in-law – ‘Songlines: The Power and Promise’ by Margo Neale & Lynne Kelly.
+My son gave me ‘Dark Emu’ by Bruce Pascoe – more about both books later.

 Monday 26 December – Boxing Day and a walk around Northbridge